 Allergies and medicines

 Some medicines may contain substances that might cause an allergic reaction in some people.
-Unlike foods, most medicines are not required to list all the ingredients that are included in the medicine on the label.
+Unlike foods, most medicines are not required to list all their ingredients on the label.
 The active ingredient will always be on the medicine label, but only some inactive ingredients, also called excipients, must be on the label.
-Also, some potential allergens, such as impurities from manufacturing, may not be on the label.

 Better Medicine Labels